-The Mushroom Color Atlas is a living study of color derived from mushrooms.
+The Mushroom Color Atlas is a living study of color derived from dyeing with mushrooms.
 The wide-ranging forages will extend and evolve this atlas over time.
 Color studies will be conducted and results added to the atlas.
 Mycopeeps from many locations will continue to join us on this journey and contribute their knowledge.
 The resulting colors are informed by a myriad of factors that influence, inform and change their chromatic outcome, but the processes and steps involved in each color study will remain consistent:

 - Foraging, gathering and preparing the dye mushrooms.

 - Sourcing, scouring and mordanting the fibers.